 This worksheet set is a limited edition — and sales of it will stop on December 26, 2016 (so: the day after Christmas).
-My intention is to create a completely new edition of the holiday calligraphy worksheet every year, and every year it will be $5.00.
-This price will remain fixed even as the price of other worksheet sets go up to $10.00.
-(As a side note, I am re-doing all calligraphy worksheet sets next year to match the format and features of the Beth worksheet set.
-Right now, I’m working on the Flourish Formal!)
+My intention is to create a completely new edition of the holiday calligraphy worksheet every year.

 While sales of this worksheet will end on December 26th, owners of the worksheet will have access to it indefinitely.
 You can re-use it every year, if you want to!
 It will live in your account (if you have one), as well as in your order confirmation email.
 Note that if you own the 2016 edition, you will not be grandfathered into the 2017 edition next year.
 My policy with other calligraphy worksheet sets is always to grandfather you into updates, but the 2017 edition of this set will be completely new and different!

 If you’re interested in purchasing this worksheet set, you can do so (and learn more about the set) by clicking here.
-If, however, you can exactly mimic writing what you see, you may be interested in the free exemplar.
+If, however, you can exactly mimic writing what you see, you may be interested in the free exemplar (details below).

 Free Holiday Calligraphy Exemplar

-Whenever I release a product like the Holiday Calligraphy Worksheet Set, I like to make sure I also provide a basic, free alternative.
+Whenever I release a product like the Holiday Calligraphy Worksheet Set, I also like to provide a basic, free alternative.
 The free version of the worksheet is this one-page holiday calligraphy exemplar.
 It includes four greetings (“Happy Holidays!”, “merry christmas”, “Merry and Bright”, “NOËL noël”) for your reference.
 While it doesn’t provide instructions on how to write, it does offer a tracing/practice opportunity!

 You can download the free exemplar by clicking here!
 Like the paid version of the worksheet set, it is best printed on 32# laserjet paper, which will allow you to write on it sans ink issues.